 When he arrives, he is greeted by an Egyptian native named Radu, who leads him to a coffin in a dark room.
-There he sees the eyes behind the coffin slowly open and come to life, just before the Egyptian tries to attack him.
+There he sees the eyes behind the coffin slowly open and comes to life, just before the Egyptian tries to attack him.

 The painter wards off Radu, and finds that the coffin lid is actually an entrance to a small adjacent room, where a helpless young girl, also named Ma, is held prisoner by the Egyptian’s Svengali-like hypnotic powers.
 Wendland rescues Ma from the site and takes her back to Europe with him, making her his wife.